The Universe of Discourse

 Did you know that the long pointy triangle thing is called a “gore”?

-What happens if you can't make up your mind whether to stay on the highway or take the exit, you drive over the gore, and then smack into the thing beyond it where the roads divides?
+What happens if you can't make up your mind whether to stay on the highway or take the exit, you drive over the gore, and then smack into the thing beyond it where the road divides?
 Well, you might survive, because there is a thing there that is designed to crush when you hit it.
 It might be a QuadGuard Elite Crash Cushion System, manufactured by Energy Absorption Systems, Inc..

 It's such a big world out there, so much to know.